klojang4j/klojang-check/README.md

 # Klojang Check

-Ensuring that your program input, object state, or method arguments are valid before execution is crucial for writing robust software. _Klojang Check_ is a lightweight framework designed to simplify precondition validation, making your code cleaner, more expressive, and reducing the need for excessive unit tests.
+Ensuring that your program input, object state, or method arguments are valid before execution is crucial for writing robust software. _Klojang Check_ simplifies precondition validation, making your code more robust, more expressive, and reducing the need for excessive unit testing.
 It helps separate precondition validation from business logic in an elegant, concise way.

 _Klojang Check_'s take on precondition validation is different from, for example, Guava's [Preconditions](https://guava.dev/releases/19.0/api/docs/com/google/common/base/Preconditions.html) class or
 Apache's [Validate](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/Validate.html)
 class, which serve a similar purpose.
-It provides a flexible template for embedding your own checks.
+It provides a template for embedding your own checks.
 In addition, it comes with a large set of predefined checks on values of various types.
 These checks are associated with short, informative error messages, so you don't have to invent them yourselves.

 Here is an example (explained below) of _Klojang Check_ in action: